 There are moments in history that have shaped the culture and language surrounding the clothes and jewelry we wear.
 You could hardly imagine a single glove without thinking of Michael Jackson’s memorable performances or a halter-top cocktail dress without envisioning Marilyn Monroe’s classic windy dress photo.
 However, with some of the words we use, we do so without truly knowing the history behind them.
-This might be the case for you with the story of the tennis bracelet.
-Surprisingly, the bracelet was not originally made with the game of tennis in mind at all.
+This might be the case for you with the story of the diamond tennis bracelet.
+Surprisingly, this women's diamond bracelet was not originally made with the game of tennis in mind at all.
 One iconic moment shifted this piece from its place as a diamond line eternity bracelet to being known as a “tennis bracelet.”

 How The Tennis Bracelet Got Its Name: